Blocknauts/Blocknauts-dapp/README.md

 # File/Repo structure

-`blocknauts-contract` is where you can find all of our smart contracts
+`blocknauts-contract/` is where you can find all of our smart contracts

-`blocknauts-interface` is where you can find the form website for Web3Preferences
+`blocknauts-interface/` is where you can find the form website for Web3Preferences

 You can find the code for the Node.js package here: https://github.com/web3con22-team/Blocknauts